École de musique du Marché

 Italmelodie: where it all began

 What started as a shop importing Italian accordions quickly became much more than a store.
+In the early 1980s, the business moved to 274 rue Jean-Talon Est and became Italmelodie.
 The Zeffiro brothers had a habit of doing product demonstrations — creating an atmosphere customers never forgot.

-Over the decades, Italmelodie grew into one of Montreal's largest music retailers: 130 employees, two locations, an integrated music school, and a repair workshop.
+Over the decades, Italmelodie grew into one of Montreal's largest music retailers: 130 employees, two locations, a multi-million-dollar inventory spanning grand pianos to drum kits, an integrated music school, plus rental and repair services.
 More than a business — a neighbourhood institution.

 It was more than a store — it was an institution.